Zena4L/Hibernate/README.md

 > - `refresh`: Mirror the context from the database: This is like an undo to any change to the entity
     >   in the context.
 > - `detach`: Taking the entity out of the context.
+> - `flush` : Mirror it now, don't wait till end of the trasaction

 > `find` vs `getReference`:
 > The find executes a `select` query and if found the entity will be added to the context.